 Interview with a vampire

-So this company approached me on Linkedin and my skills seemed to match what they were looking for.
+A browser game development company called PlayCo approached me on Linkedin and my skills seemed to match what they were looking for.
 Did a bit of research on them and found an interview where they said they had a couple of projects under development that are going to revolutionize the world of browser games.
 Well…tell me more (who doesn’t want to work on revolutionizing something or anything?)

 This followed with a 30 minute “get to know you” phone call by one of their HR people.